sshaw/markdown_usage/README.md

 To load a Markdown `README` from your project's root directory set this to `README`.

 Relative paths will be loaded relative to your project's root directory.
-This assumes your executable is in `ROOT/bin`.

 #### `:raise_errors`